-16 Incredible Gingerbread House Displays That Are Worth a Trip
+12 Incredible Gingerbread House Displays That Are Worth a Trip

 For some, decorating gingerbread houses is a Christmas tradition, while others are content to simply admire the creativity of others.
 Either way, there's no shortage of impressive holidays displays across the continent this holiday season.
-Whether in New York, Denver, or San Francisco, these gingerbread houses, and accompanying displays and festivities, will warm the heart of even the most curmudgeonly Scrooge this holiday season.
+Whether in New York, Denver, or San Francisco, these gingerbread houses and accompanying displays and festivities will warm the heart of even the most curmudgeonly Scrooge this holiday season.

 The lobby at Fairmont San Francisco is home to a two-story gingerbread house with a completely edible exterior.
-It's more than 22 feet tall by 23 feet wide, and features "bricks" adorned with more than a ton of icing and candy.
-The house is on display until Jan.
-1. The hotel also offers a gingerbread tea, but it ranges from $99 to $119 for adults, plus tax and tip.
+It's 25 feet tall by 35 feet wide -- even bigger than last year's -- and features "bricks" adorned with more than 2.5 tons of icing and candy.
+A tea inside the house can be reserved through Jan.
+1, but it ranges from $99 to $119 for adults, plus tax and tip.

 The Cleveland Botanical Garden holds a gingerbread house competition every year, and the houses become part of Glow, the garden's "winter spectacular."
 Along with gingerbread houses, Glow boasts decorated trees, musicians and carolers, craft making, a wish tree, and more.
 Glow continues through Dec.
 31. Admission is $16 for adults and $12 for kids 3 to 12.

-This year is Discover Portsmouth's 26th annual gingerbread exhibit.
+This year is Discover Portsmouth's 27th annual gingerbread exhibit.
 The New Hampshire town's display has a vintage flair.
 The gingerbread houses are created by locals, and the display is surrounded by large photos of Vintage Christmas in Portsmouth and New Hampshire trains in winter.
 The display is open until Dec.
 23, and admission is free.

-The Ritz-Carlton Dove Mountain in Marana, Arizona, has a life-size dine-in gingerbread house.
+The Ritz-Carlton Dove Mountain in Marana has a life-size dine-in gingerbread house.
 The ingredients include 856 pounds of sugar, 100 pounds of ginger powder, and 250 eggs.
 The house is free for public viewing, but the cost to have a meal inside is, shall we say, not cheap.
 For a group of up to six people, it's $200 to $250 to rent the space for lunch or dinner, and that's not including the cost of the meal.